Prag8855/aab/content/guides/self-employment.md

 Use a tax advisor until you understand the system better.
 Tax advisors are expensive.
 If you have a simple business, you can use accounting software instead.
 I use [LexOffice](/out/lexoffice), but it's only in German.

-You also need a tax advisor to [renew your freelance visa](/guides/renew-german-freelance-visa).
+You need a tax advisor to [renew your freelance visa](/guides/renew-german-freelance-visa).
 They must prepare some of the required documents for you.

 **[How to find a tax advisor ➞](/guides/english-speaking-steuerberater-berlin)**